mattchupp/SpaceX/README.md

 ## _Currently in progress_
-- [ ] Add Gallery page to view photos of all flights
+- [x] Add Gallery page to view photos of all flights
+- [ ] Make Gallery page into a slideshow with arrows to go click through images

 ## Available Scripts